 After completing filtering of all pixels in CU the accumulated values are normalized by number of processing groups used for each pixel filtering.

 Evaluation and complexity analysis

 Measure impact on Bitrate/PSNR relative to the anchor(s).

 Complexity analysis (e.g., encoding and decoding time measure, complexity analysis by filling the table below)

-.